skyejonke/dog/README.md

 # Dog

-An app to play with virtual dogs in the command line.
+A program that lets you play with dogs on the command line!